 This is an episode that gives us both some incredibly uncomfortable fan-service moments and some truly adorable but equally fan-service moments.
 That and a reasonably decent but cut short fight sequence.
 So what is going on with episode 10?

-I kind of mentioned this in my post about anime angels and demons, but there are a lot of demon characters out there in anime that are portrayed as the lesser of two poor choices (if not actually the good guy).
 How Not To Summon a Demon Lord does one better with the paladins seeming like psychos, the actual demon lord an unknown boogeyman type character, and Diablo, the self-proclaimed demon lord, the character we're supposed to rally behind.

 Diablo is given reason to question whether or not he really is in the game world yet again as several events this episode make him reconsider how safe he is and how things actually work.
 It's a wonderful reminder that despite being overpowered Diablo is still incredibly vulnerable and it leads to a fantastic fight this week.